Our Miniature Alpine Dairy Goats & Milk Testing Reports

 Wasilla Lights Jewel's Klondy AR*D

 Klondy is very sweet and loves hugs and kisses.
+She stands perfectly still on the milking stand.
+My 4 and 6 year old milk her with no problems.
 She doesn't have the best winter coat or the best feet, so I'm trying to breed that into her line.
+Her coat is doing much better on the mineral buffet though!

 Raven Cove AP Cassiopea AR*D